Effects of round-to-nearest and stochastic rounding in the numerical solution of the heat equation in low precision: Local rounding error analysis

 \subsection{Round-to-nearest causes stagnation}

-As discussed in \cite{GuptaEtAl2015,Mikaitis2020,FasiMikaitis2020,ConnollyHighamMary2020} RtN computations are prone to stagnating.
-In this subsection we show that stagnation indeed always occurs for small enough $\Delta t$ and we analyse some of its consequences on the local and global errors and on the discrete solution.
-In this subsection we only consider a delta form implementation of the RK method.
+As discussed in \cite[]{GuptaEtAl2015,Mikaitis2020,FasiMikaitis2020,ConnollyHighamMary2020} RtN computations are prone to stagnation.
+Explaining why this phenomenon occurs with RtN in an ODE/PDE context for small enough $\Delta t$ is simple.

-Explaining why this phenomenon can occur with RtN is simple.
 Let $x$ and $\epsilon$ be two exactly representable numbers.
-Then whenever the magnitude of $\epsilon$ is smaller than half the gap between $x$ and its representable neighbours $x+\epsilon$ is rounded back to $x$.
+Then whenever the magnitude of $\epsilon$ is smaller than half the gap between $x$ and its representable neighbours, $x+\epsilon$ is rounded back to $x$.
 In formulas (cf.~Lemma 2.1 in \cite{higham2002accuracy}),

 We now consider stagnation in our numerical scheme.
-We start with a simple heuristic argument and we then present some more formal results.
+For simplicity, we only consider a delta form implementation of the RK method.
 Let $\uu(t,\bm{x})$ be the solution of \eqref{eq:main_eqn}, then stagnation will approximately occur when

-This shows that $\hat{\bm{U}}^n_{\bm{i}}$ will not be updated whenever
+This shows that $\widehat{\bm{U}}^n_{\bm{i}}$ will not be updated whenever

-This gives a condition which is clearly discretization-dependent and shows that stagnation will lead to different discrete solutions for different values of $\Delta t$ (hence $h$) and the roundoff unit $u$.
-According to \eqref{eq:rough_stagn_cond}, when a non-zero steady-state solution exists stagnation always occurs since $|\dot{\uu}(t,\bm{x})|\rightarrow 0$ as $t\rightarrow\infty$.
+This gives a condition which is clearly discretization-dependent and shows that stagnation will lead to different discrete solutions for different values of $\Delta t$ (hence $h$) and the unit roundoff $u$.
+According to \eqref{eq:rough_stagn_cond}, when a non-zero steady-state solution exists stagnation always occurs, since $|\dot{\uu}(t,\bm{x})|\rightarrow 0$ as $t\rightarrow\infty$.
+Furthermore, if $\uu(0,x),\dot{\uu}(0,x)\neq 0$ the discrete solution will always stagnate at the initial condition for $\Delta t$ small enough.